-Initialize JavaScript (Node) SDK
+Initialize the JavaScript (Node) SDK

-This topic describes how to initialize the Optimizely Feature Experimentation JavaScript (Node) SDK in your application.
+How to initialize the Optimizely Feature Experimentation JavaScript (Node) SDK in your application.

-method to initialize the JavaScript (Node) SDK and instantiate an instance of the Optimizely client class that exposes API methods like the Decide methods.
+Use the createInstance method to initialize the JavaScript (Node) SDK and instantiate an instance of the Optimizely client class that exposes API methods like the Decide methods.
 Each client corresponds to the datafile representing the state of a project for a certain environment.

 Version

-SDK v5.0.0-beta and higher
+SDK v5.0.0 and higher

 Description

-method accepts a configuration object to configure Optimizely Feature Experimentation.
+The createInstance method accepts a configuration object to configure Optimizely Feature Experimentation.

 Some parameters are optional because the SDK provides a default implementation, but you may want to override these for your production environments.
 For example, you may want override these to set up an error handler and logger to catch issues, an event dispatcher to manage network calls, and a User Profile Service to ensure sticky bucketing.